-This concise food drenched novel does what all good fiction does–explores truth.
-And Gallic author Muriel Barbery has chosen a compelling narrative structure–a famous French food critic lies on his death bed trying to conjure up the one great taste memory that alludes him.
+This concise food drenched novel does what all good fiction does – explores truth, framed in inverted commas.
+And Gallic author Muriel Barbery has chosen a compelling narrative structure – a famous French food critic lies on his death bed trying to conjure up the one great taste memory that alludes him.
 The memory he recaptures in the final pages is at once fascinating, disappointing, delightful.
 And just in case you’re tempted to skip to the end, trust me, it won’t make any sense for the meaning is in the reading, just as the meaning of life is in the living.
 This is a noble little novel.

 The use of food as metaphor is all too popular in the arts today.
 But stories often become bogged down with flowery (or is it floury?) descriptions of exotic dishes, and the metaphor loses all meaning.
-Isn’t that what’s happening with our obsession with TV cooking competition programs–numerous renditions of Masterchef et al are all the same old story, told the same old way–human feats of excellence and brutal need for one-upmanship using cooking as a vehicle?
+Isn’t that what’s happening with our obsession with TV cooking competition programs – numerous renditions of Masterchef are all the same old story, told the same old way – human feats of excellence and brutal need for one-upmanship using cooking as a vehicle?
 Isn’t the screen version of the cooking competition basically a sports program?

 So that’s why Barbery’s The Gourmet is so delightful.
-It is about a brutal yet brilliant man’s life of immense love, hate, beauty and disappointment.
+It is about a brutal yet brilliant man’s life of love, hate, beauty and disappointment.
 And it is this story that leaves you satisfied with the book in the end, not the food descriptions, evocative or cliched as they might be.
-I rest my case with an insightful passage about the protagonist’s grandmother’s cooking that is a comment on women, men and the power of the home cooked meal.
+And the protagonist may be a man, living in a world of high cuisine, but this book acknowledges what we know to be the most powerful of all culinary experiences – the home cooked meal.

 “They knew well enough that, beyond all the humiliations they had suffered not in their own name but by virtue of their condition as women, that their men came home and sat down at the table, their own reign, as women, would begin. …They held their men not by the ties of domestic administration, or of children or respectability or even those of the bedroom, but by their taste buds, and this was as sure a thing as if they had put them into a cage into which the men had rushed of their own volition.” (p.
 29)